These organizations work every day to support all members of our community — across cultures, identities and experiences.

 As Minnesotans, we share something powerful: a deep belief that we care for our neighbors, a love for community, and a commitment to making sure every person belongs.
 This includes creating safe space for immigrant communities.

+We stand with organizations and leaders doing the difficult, often unseen work of de-escalating harm, protecting families, and building connection across difference.
 As you look to show support to immigrant communities and neighbors in this time of civic unrest and injustice, here are a few steps you can consider.

 What Can You Do?

-- Contact your member of Congress
+- Contact your members of Congress

 - Donate time to your local immigrant and refugee networks & support your neighbors